OttieOtter

 Garden of the Gods - Siamese Twins

-After hiking the Siamese Twins Trail, we drove a little further down the road to see the amazing Balanced Rock.
-There are many activities at Garden of the Gods; biking, hiking, photography, and rock climbing, to name just a few.
+After hiking the Siamese Twins Trail, we drove further to see the amazing Balanced Rock.
+There are many activities at Garden of the Gods: biking, hiking, photography, and rock climbing, to name just a few.
 We could have easily spent several days at Garden of the Gods, hiking the trails and studying the park's geology and wildlife.

 Balanced Rock - Garden of the Gods